-The village was, as is often the case, remote – 3 to 5 kilometres from the nearest road.
-Coming in we were immediately met with stares, our guide, a local ASHA, told us that outsiders were rare.
-This too, was not unique – what was odd, however, was our reception.
+The village was, as is often the case, remote – 3 to 5 kilometers from the nearest road.
+Coming in we were met with stares instantly, our guide, a local ASHA, told us that outsiders were rare.
+This wasn’t unique but odd to us.
 The villagers followed us around, tense, listening carefully to what we were saying in our unfamiliar accents.
 Our study – on the topic of sexual and reproductive health – was a sensitive one and we were to talk to young adolescents in groups by themselves.
 The village members were clearly not happy with this, and although the village’s ASHA and Mukhiya supported us, we were not welcome.
 We ended up having a small group discussion with the few adolescents whose parents were comfortable.
-We left quickly, the villagers following us to make sure that we were gone.
+We left quickly, the villagers followed us to ensure that we were gone.

 “Why were we met with so much hostility?”
-We asked the ASHA, the Mukhiya and the few friendly respondents.
-Soon the story came out – there were rumoured cases of outsiders luring children away from a neighbouring village, and harvesting their organs.
-Us strangers coming in, wanting to speak privately with children had unknowingly triggered the villagers’ fears.
+We asked the ASHA, the Mukhiya, and the few friendly respondents.
+Soon the story came out – there were rumored cases of outsiders luring children away from a neighboring village, and harvesting their organs.
+Us, strangers coming in and wanting to speak privately with children had unknowingly triggered the villagers’ fears.

 Subscribe to our newsletter